divy-sh/chess-bellator/README.md

 # Chess-Bellator

-**Chess-Bellator** is a chess engine built using a combination of Deep Neural Networks (DNN), Alpha-Beta Pruning, and Monte Carlo Tree Search (MCTS).
+**Chess-Bellator** A chess engine built using a combination of Deep Neural Networks (DNN), Alpha-Beta Pruning, and Monte Carlo Tree Search (MCTS).
 The engine is designed to explore and improve strategies for playing chess with the aid of modern AI techniques.

 ## Features
 - **Deep Neural Networks (DNN)**: Used for evaluating positions and making move predictions.